Covid-19: Protecting our visitors, staff and donkeys

 Frequently asked questions

-Do I need to print off my tickets?
+Do I need to pre-book my visit?

 Are you restricting the numbers of visitors on site?